Skip to main content

 Do I need a building permit for deck footings?

 Almost always yes.
-Most US jurisdictions require a permit for any deck above 30 inches (76 cm) above grade, attached to a house, or larger than 100-200 sq ft.
-Permits typically require: foundation plan with footing size and depth, structural drawing showing post layout and beam span, frost-line documentation.
+Most US jurisdictions require a permit for any deck above 30 inches (76 cm) above grade, attached to a house, or larger than 100-200 sq ft (9.3-18.6 m²).
+Permits typically require a foundation plan with footing size and depth, a structural drawing showing post layout and beam span, and frost-line documentation.
 The footing inspection is usually before pouring concrete.
 Skipping the permit creates resale issues and may force expensive retrofitting later.
-Always check with your local building department.
+Check with your local building department.

 How much does it cost to pour deck footings?